Skip to main content

 Amazon Aurora Vs Amazon RDS Comparison

 Aurora is a relational database created especially for the cloud.
 It combines the accessibility and affordability of open-source databases with the functionality and performance of standard enterprise databases.
-It is completely managed and works with PostgreSQL and MySQL.
+It is wholly managed and works with PostgreSQL and MySQL.

 In 2023, Amazon Aurora continues to demonstrate its dominance as the fastest-growing relational database service, experiencing an astounding 200% year-over-year growth rate in 2022, as highlighted in the AWS re: Invent 2023 keynote.
 This exceptional growth is reflected in its market share, reaching 1.19%, making it a compelling choice for organizations seeking a robust and scalable database solution.